phoenicvr/ban-list/README.md

 4. 689551737840730212 (@jumpsuit7244)
      - **Reason:** Scammer
 5. 1081726638464704532 (@mekogold1)
      - **Reason:** Said weird inappropriate things to one of the people making this list and has something inappropriate in his bio.
+He also used art by one of the people making this without permission as his profile picture (and he doesn't even know the game that the art is based on).
 6. 1245138297861443595 (@gregtherizzler27)
      - **Reason:** Makes Gorilla Tag copies (which is illegal) , was sexual to people younger than him, might also be racist, and has a 12 year old's IP adress and threatening the 12 year old with it.
 7. 1372247482469191916 (@frenzy_leo)